 Not every company or team has an official project management process.
 Regardless of whether you work for a large company or a fast-growing startup, it often happens that an official project management process has not yet been established.
 But over time, you find it harder and harder to stay organized and work with teammates.
 You may be questioning if you should pay more attention to project management.
 But wait a minute: This is only something for teams with their own project managers, isn’t it?

 Or maybe not.
 Maybe you don’t need an extra project manager at all.
-At Asana, we believe project management skills help teams complete projects more efficiently.
+At Asana, we believe The best project management software for free skills help teams complete projects more efficiently.
 Finding a method to plan, manage and execute tasks is relevant for every team and company.
 While you might not need every part of a traditional [project management] system, your team could still benefit from some of the fundamental aspects of project management.

 What is Project Management?